augurybot3/EZ-Name/README.md

 <br>

-> Note: There are no dependencies at this stage.
-Just Python 3.
+> Note: The only dependencies are Python 3 and tkinter, which is included in the Python standard library.
 So, no need to install a virtual environment or set any variables.

-now you can just run the script:
+Now you can just run the script:

 ```shell
 python3 app.py